daivan/gym/readme.md

 ```
 Then we install everything we need
 ```
+conda install numpy
 pip install gymnasium
 pip install gymnasium[box2d]

+# CPU
+pip install torch torchvision torchaudio
+# CUDA GPU
-pip install torch torchvision torchaudio pip install stable-baselines3[extra] protobuf==3.20.* pip install mss pydirectinput pip install git+https://github.com/DLR-RM/stable-baselines3@feat/gymnasium-support # Installing this because stable_baseline 1.7.0 has trouble with gymnasium 0.28.1. https://github.com/DLR-RM/stable-baselines3/pull/780
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 # GPU CUDA 11.8

+pip install stable-baselines3[extra] protobuf==3.20.*
+pip install mss pydirectinput
+pip install git+https://github.com/DLR-RM/stable-baselines3@feat/gymnasium-support # Installing this because stable_baseline 1.7.0 has trouble with gymnasium 0.28.1. https://github.com/DLR-RM/stable-baselines3/pull/780
 ```

+# For future installations regarding stable-baselines3
+You want to install stable-baselines3 v2.x.x but it is currently only in alpha.
+Hopefully by the time you read this it is released.
+If it is, then you can just install it with pip.
+If not, then you need to install it

 # Activate tensorboard
 to run the webserver for tensorboard go to the program that is currently logging and run this command